usgs/waterdata_labs/content/nldi.md

 containerclass: grid-container
 ---

-Users of USGS Water data products often want to know about relationships between a single monitoring location and the broader world, asking questions such as
+Users of USGS Water data products are often looking to find answers to questions such as:

 * What stream gages are upstream or downstream of this one?
 * Where does the water at this location come from?
 * How big or small is the upstream basin for a location?
 * Where does the water from this location go?

 The good news is that the USGS and other federal agencies have worked for decades to produce, maintain, and expand the [National Hydrography Dataset (NHD)](https://www.usgs.gov/core-science-systems/ngp/national-hydrography), a data set that is capable of answering just these kinds of questions.
 The challenge is that the NHD has its origins as a cartographic tool, and its primary audience historically has been cartographers and GIS analysts.
-Our goal in the water data team is to make the data in the NHD available to new audiences so that it can be part of a larger [National Hydrography Infrastructure](https://www.usgs.gov/core-science-systems/ngp/national-hydrography/national-hydrography-infrastructure-working-group), and as a first step, we have developed the Hydro Network Linked Data Index (NLDI), which puts a restful *a*pplication *p*rogramming *i*nterface (API) in front of the NHD dataset.
+Our goal in the water data team is to make the data in the NHD available to new audiences so that it can be part of a larger [National Hydrography Infrastructure](https://www.usgs.gov/core-science-systems/ngp/national-hydrography/national-hydrography-infrastructure-working-group).
+As a first step towards this goal, we have developed the Hydro Network Linked Data Index (NLDI), which puts a restful *a*pplication *p*rogramming *i*nterface (API) in front of the NHD dataset.
 Now, instead of needing to be a GIS professional, any web developer can build tools against the core data in the NHD in a scalable, workable way.

 To learn more about the NLDI, read the summary below and check out [this blog post that goes over the basic features of NLDI](https://waterdata.usgs.gov/blog/nldi-intro/), [this update](https://waterdata.usgs.gov/blog/nldi_update/), and this summary of how the [NLDI will work](https://waterdata.usgs.gov/blog/nldi-geoconnex/) with [geoconnex.us](https://geoconnex.us/).